- Pets and Animals»

 William is a beautiful Mixed Brown Spotted lamb.
 The white and brown spots will stay at his head, tail and legs, but the brown spots on his body will eventually disappear into the grey/white adult fleece.
-He could even develop to the Blue-Fox color his Mom Little Ann is.
-Depends whether he's getting a light colored circle around his eyes and grey in his adult fleece.
+He could even develop to the Blue-Fox color.
+It all depends whether he's getting a fox colored circle around his eyes and grey in his adult fleece.
 We'll just have to wait and see.

 Lamb #11 Fanfreluche - Born April 8, 2012

 Fanfreluche is a lovely rusty colored lamb.
 She hasn't as much white as her Mom Little Ann and probably the little white she has will disappear eventually.